sudomesh/sudowrt-firmware/README.md

 ```
 # the "hard" way
 If you'd rather build the firmware without Docker, please keep reading.

+Unless you know what you are doing, you should build this on a Ubuntu 64bit box/container.
+At time of writing (Jan 2017), the [build script does not appear to work on Ubuntu 16.04](https://github.com/sudomesh/sudowrt-firmware/issues/103).

 Be aware that it won't build as root, so if you need to, follow [these instructions](https://www.digitalocean.com/community/tutorials/how-to-add-and-delete-users-on-an-ubuntu-14-04-vps) to create a non-root user, and give it the power to sudo.